Senior Machine Learning RE/RS

 About METR

 METR is a non-profit that conducts empirical research to determine whether frontier AI models pose a significant threat to society.
 It is robustly good for civilization to have a clear understanding of what types of danger AI systems pose, and know how high the risk is.
-You can learn more about our goals from our published talks (late 2023 update).
+You can learn more about our goals from (for example) this podcast episode.

 Some highlights of our work so far: